ErillLab/oprn_consv_calc/README.md

 		* Request limit for the Entrez searches
 		* Sleep time between consecutive Entrez searches
 	* Main Functions:
-		* get_intergenic_distance(self, other): Determines the distance to another GenomeFeature
+		* '''get_intergenic_distance(self, other)''': Determines the distance to another GenomeFeature
 		* \_\_str\_\_() and \_\_eq\_\_() are overridden string and equivalence functions